MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 The baseline should be considered the standard for measuring your security posture.
 The goal should always be full attainment while keeping a broad scope.

 Your security baseline should never be an ad-hoc effort.
-Industry standards, compliance (external or internal) or regulatory requirements, regional requirements, and the cloud platform benchmarks are main drivers for the baseline.
+Industry standards, compliance (internal or external) or regulatory requirements, regional requirements, and the cloud platform benchmarks are main drivers for the baseline.
 Examples include, Center for Internet Security (CIS) Controls, National Institute of Standards and Technology (NIST), and platform-driven standards, such as Microsoft cloud security benchmark (MCSB).
 All of these standards are considered a starting point for your baseline.
 Build the foundation by incorporating security requirements from the business requirements.

 For links to the preceding assets, see [Related links](#related-links).

 Create the baseline by gaining consensus among business and technical leaders.
 The baseline shouldn't be restricted to technical controls but also include the operational aspects of managing and maintaining the security posture.
 So, the baseline document also serves as the organization's commitment to investment towards workload security.
 The security baseline document should be distributed widely within your organization to ensure there's awareness about the workload's security posture.

-As the workload grows and the ecosystem evolves, you must keep your baseline in synch with the changes to ensure the fundamental controls are still effective.
+As the workload grows and the ecosystem evolves, it's vital to keep your baseline in synch with the changes to ensure the fundamental controls are still effective.

 Creating a baseline is a methodical process.
 Here are some recommendations about the process: